stromerbike/meta-medusa-dist/README.md

 - set "Archival Utilities ---> unxz" to N; Remark: Not needed with xz.
 - set "Archival Utilities ---> xzcat" to N; Remark: Not needed with xz.
 - set "Archival Utilities ---> xz -d" to N; Remark: Not needed with xz.
+- set "Archival Utilities ---> lzop" to N; Remark: Not needed with lzop.
 - set "Archival Utilities ---> tar" to N; Remark: Not needed with tar.
 - set "Archival Utilities ---> tar Support old tar header format" to N;
 - set "Archival Utilities ---> tar Enable untarring of tarballs with checksums produced by buggy Sun tar" to N;